 Most of our learners transition with little difficulty.
-Typically, a learner's excitement for school is a reflection of parent/caregiver excitement for school.
+Typically, a learner's excitement about school is a reflection of parent/caregiver excitement for school.
 While adults are sometimes nervous or emotional about the start of school, it is best to share the feelings of excitement and joy about school and learning.
-Any concerns about the transition are best discussed among the adults (parents/caregivers and educators) without your four year old present.
+Any concerns about the transition are best discussed among the adults (parents/caregivers and educators) without your four-year-old present.

-Using this list of readiness skills can help guide some activities the months prior to the start of school.
 Don’t forget about the “power of play” during this time as well.
 While organized activities are fun and beneficial, unstructured play with other children teaches some of the most important school skills needed.
-Encouraging children to use their hands, their bodies and their problem solving skills during play will build school and life skills.
+Encouraging children to use their hands, their bodies and their problem-solving skills during play will build school and life skills.
 Playing age appropriate board games and making crafts (cutting, painting, writing) are some things you might consider doing at home.
 Our happiest learners are those who can manage conflict with other children, with minimal adult assistance.

-While the use of technology is part of a learner’s school and life experience, our youngest learners need many experiences in fine motor, gross motor and emotional regulation, play, literacy, and numeracy skills.
+While the use of technology is part of a learner’s school and life experience, our youngest learners need experience in fine motor, gross motor and emotional regulation, play, literacy, and numeracy skills.

 What happens during a typical day of 4K?